Edweezu/neighborhood-watch-server/README.md

 **/api/users/login**
 - POST
   - Uses the information provided in the request body to check if the username exists and if the password matches the hashed password in the database.
-If so, returns a JWT token to send back to the user.
+If so, returns a JWT token to send back to the user
   - If any required fields are missing, returns a 400 response
   - If username doesn't exist or password doesn't match, returns a 400 response